ellieli0630/ave-agent-story-protocol-ip-management/README.md

 This repository demonstrates how to register and license an IP (Ava Asher - The NFT Artist) from To Da Moon where 6 AI agents interact with each other in a simulation (Demo here https://crypto-city-client.web.app/) on Story Protocol using their SDK and smart contracts.

+Character file registered on IPFS is also loaded into Fleek to run as an agent powered by ElizaOS (https://app.fleek.xyz/projects/cm7gopxns000111keune56qf6/agents/)
+- Agent is able to interact with audience on Twitter, mostly the NFT artists agent followed
+- retrieve knowledge from knowledge base on Gitbook about what happened in the first 7 days of the simulation in the To Da Moon simulation
+- Web search

 ## Overview

 This project showcases: